 FIG. 1.
 Flow chart illustrating how to select approach for protection of workers against radon exposure based either on the activity concentration in material of uranium or thorium decay series or activity concentration of radon.

 Requirements of Planned Exposure Situation

-FIG. 2 Flow chart illustrating how to select approach for protection of workers against radon exposure based on the annual average activity concentration of 222Rn in air in workplaces.
-OBS!
-For industrial processes with NORM remediation could be impossible.
+FIG. 2 Flow chart illustrating how to select approach for protection of workers against radon exposure based on the annual average activity concentration of 222 Rn in air in workplaces.